 Target Your Audience

 Figure out your aim.
 Without goals you will spread yourself too thin, as so many marketers do, scattering your efforts across too many things for them to actually be effective.

 Also, make sure your goals are measurable.
 Set a date and number for whatever goal you are hoping to accomplish.
 Make it reasonable, not too far-fetched or it will be that much harder to motivate your team to succeed.

-Plan and Begin to Execute Those Goals
+Plan and Execute Your Goals

-Do your research and figure out how to best execute the goals you want to achieve.
-Say you want to begin recording and putting out video content.
-Figure out whether or not you want to keep it in-house, or outsource the video making process.
+Maybe you want to begin recording and putting out video content.
+Figure out whether you want to keep content creation in-house, or outsource the video-making process.
 If it’s in-house, figure out what materials you need, the manpower/skills required, etc.

-Then set timelines to achieve the goals you set in an organized logical way.
+Set timelines to achieve the goals you set in an organized logical way.
 You should see a difference as your team begins to focus and achieve the goals you set.

 Just because you buy into what everyone else is doing, doesn’t mean it’s a good idea.
-It’s critical to spend time thinking, coming up with new ideas, ones that make you stand out from the crowd, instead of blending into a hipster-infested crowd of start-up clones.
+It’s critical to spend time thinking, coming up with new ideas, ones that make you stand out from the crowd, instead of blending into a hipster-infested sea of start-up clones.